-Depending on your specific needs and concerns, I will draw on various psychological approaches based on which method or combination of methods will benefit you the most.
-Some people are looking for short term, solution focused therapy, psycho-educational, or skill building approaches.
-These types of counseling focus on resolving a specific problem, such as decreasing the arguing with a loved one, or improving communication skills.
+Depending on your specific needs and concerns, I will draw on various therapy approaches based on which method or combination of methods will benefit you the most.
+Some people are looking for a short term, solution-focused therapy, psycho-educational, or skill-building approaches.
+These types of counseling focus on resolving a specific problem, such as decreasing the arguing with a loved one or improving communication skills.
 Short term therapy typically lasts anywhere from 5 to 10 sessions.

 Goals of Therapy

 - Greater sense of well-being and/or inner peace — feel more comfortable or secure in the world

 - Improved intimacy in relationships — feel more connected with others

 - Creating healthy boundaries

 - Improved self-esteem – feel better about yourself

 - Assertive communication skills

 - Prevention of relapse/stabilization/maintenance